On this dayDec 11, 1917

 U.S. Army Executes 13 Black Soldiers in Houston, Texas

-In the aftermath, the military investigated and court-martialed 157 black soldiers, trying them in three separate proceedings.
+In the aftermath, the military investigated and court-martialed 157 Black soldiers, trying them in three separate proceedings.
 In the first military trial, held in November 1917, 63 soldiers were tried and 54 were convicted on all charges.
 At sentencing, 13 were sentenced to death and 43 received life imprisonment.
-The 13 condemned soldiers were denied any right to appeal and hanged on December 11, 1917.
+The 13 condemned soldiers were denied any right to appeal and were hanged on December 11, 1917.

 The second and third trials resulted in death sentences for an additional 16 soldiers; however, those men were given the opportunity to appeal, largely due to negative public reactions to the first 13 unlawful executions.
 President Woodrow Wilson ultimately commuted the death sentences for 10 of the remaining soldiers facing death, but the remaining six were hanged.
 In total, the Houston unrest resulted in the executions of 19 Black soldiers.
 NAACP advocacy and legal assistance later helped secure the early release of most of the 50 soldiers serving life sentences.
 No white civilians were ever brought to trial for involvement in the violence.